SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     * CentOS 7 and newer
     * Redhat 7 and newer

+## New features

+To find out about the changes between each version please check the [agent's changelog](sekoiaio_changelog.md)

 ## Prerequisites
 The Sekoia.io Endpoint Agent uses the HTTPS protocol to send its events and has an automatic update mechanism.
 As a prerequisite, it's necessary to open the following streams: